FAMILY CAME FIRST

-- The act of penetrative sexual intercourse is required to begin the relationship.
-If the woman is a virgin sex automatically begins the relationship.
+- The act of penetrative sexual intercourse is required to begin the marriage.
+If the woman is an eligible virgin, sex automatically begins the marriage.
 If she is not a virgin but otherwise eligible, she must agree to the relationship prior to the sex initiating the relationship.
-(Genesis 2:24 as interpreted by 1st Corinthians 6:16)
+(Genesis 2:24 as interpreted by 1st Corinthians 6:16 and 7:39)

-- The commitment standard of the woman is permanent and she is bound to her man for as long as he lives.
+- The commitment standard of the wife is permanent and she is bound to her husband for as long as he lives.
 Her commitment is exclusive, which means that he is her one and only.
 Sex with any other man is the crime of adultery (Romans 7:2-3).

-- The relationship between the man and women is one of master-servant, or ruler-subject.
-The man is to rule his women and has complete authority over them, over every aspect of their lives, in everything.
+- The relationship between the husband and wife is one of master-servant, or ruler-subject.
+Husbands are to rule their wives and have complete authority over them, over every aspect of their lives, in everything.
 (Genesis 3:16, Numbers 30, Ephesians 5, 1st Peter 2-3)

-- The man is required to love his women.
+- Husbands are required to love their wives.
 This love is defined as holding them accountable for good behavior and requiring their obedience.
 When they transgress he is required to rebuke and discipline them (Hebrews 12:5-11, Revelation 3:19).

 - Part of this accountability is his obligation to review any and every agreement she makes with others.
 If he desires he may say nothing and let it stand but if he does not like it he is to forbid it in the day he hears of it (Numbers 30).

-- Her submission is not dependent on her opinion of his behavior or his actual behavior.
-If the man is displaying bad behavior the woman is to submit to him without a word and win him over with her quiet and chaste conduct (1st Peter 3:1-6).
+- A wife’s submission is not dependent on her opinion of her husband’s behavior or his actual behavior.
+If the husband is displaying bad behavior wives are to submit to him without a word and win him over with their quiet and chaste conduct (1st Peter 3:1-6).

-- Sex is to be on demand and the woman’s body belongs to the man.
-Likewise, the man is to ensure the women’s sexual needs are met (1st Corinthians 7:4, Exodus 21:10).
+- Sex is to be on demand and the wife’s body belongs to her husband.
+Likewise, husbands are to ensure their wives sexual needs are met (1st Corinthians 7:4, Exodus 21:10).

-- Sexual activity such as masturbation, oral, vaginal or anal is all at the discretion of the man inasmuch as none of these things are forbidden in any way (Ephesians 5:22-24).
+- Sexual activity such as masturbation and oral, vaginal or anal penetration are all at the discretion of the husband inasmuch as none of these things are forbidden in any way (Ephesians 5:22-24).

-- The woman is required to live with her man in order that he might meet his responsibility to hold her accountable for her behavior (1st Peter 3:7, 1st Corinthians 7:10).
+- Wives are required to live with their husband in order that he might meet his responsibility to love her and hold her accountable for her behavior (1st Peter 3:7, 1st Corinthians 7:10).

-- If the woman chooses to violate requirement #11 and leave her man, she is to remain single (chaste) or be reconciled to her man (1st Corinthians 7:10-11).
+- If a wife chooses to violate requirement #11 and leave her husband, she is to remain single (chaste) or be reconciled to him (1st Corinthians 7:10-11).

-- If the woman has left her man in violation of these rules, she still retains the right of return.
-If she returns in complete submission to him, the man is required to accept her return to the relationship and cannot refuse to be reconciled to her (1st Corinthians 7:11, 1st Peter 3:7).
+- If the wife has left her husband in violation of these rules, she still retains the right of return.
+If she returns in complete submission to him, the husband is required to accept her return to the relationship and cannot refuse to be reconciled to her (1st Corinthians 7:11, 1st Peter 3:7).

-- The women are not required to love their man but they are required to respect him, obey him and submit to him (Genesis 3:16, Numbers 30, Ephesians 5, 1st Peter 3:1-2).
+- Wives are not required to love their husband, but they are required to respect him, obey him and submit to him (Genesis 3:16, Numbers 30, Ephesians 5, 1st Peter 3:1-2).

-- Women are encouraged to call their man “Master” without being frightened by any fear (1st Peter 3:6).
+- Wives are encouraged to call their husband “Master” without being frightened by any fear (1st Peter 3:6).

-- As part of the women’s requirement to respect their man, it is appropriate to treat him as if they were enlisted persons and he was a commissioned officer.
+- As part of the wives requirement to respect their husband, it is appropriate to treat him as if they were enlisted persons and he was a commissioned officer.
 Call him “Sir” and be respectful in language and posture, as well as giving an appropriate “salute” such as a bow of the head or kiss on the cheek when that is appropriate.

-- Women belong to their man and are required to remain faithful to him, although masturbation and sexual activity with other women are allowed at his discretion.
+- Wives belong to their husband and are required to remain faithful to him, although masturbation and sexual activity with other women are allowed at his discretion.

 - The man may have sex with any woman outside the relationship that he is eligible to marry, except for prostitutes.

-- The women must not have vaginal intercourse while they are menstruating (Leviticus 18:19).
+- Women must not have vaginal intercourse while they are menstruating (Leviticus 18:19).